haxsaw/hikaru/README.md

-hikaru uses type-annotated Python dataclasses to represent each of the kinds of objects defined in the Kubernetes API, so when used with and IDE that understands Python type annotations, enables the IDE to provide the user direct assistance as to what parameters are available, what types each parameter must be, and which are optional.
+hikaru uses type-annotated Python dataclasses to represent each of the kinds of objects defined in the Kubernetes API, so when used with and IDE that understands Python type annotations, hikaru enables the IDE to provide the user direct assistance as to what parameters are available, what types each parameter must be, and which are optional.
 Assembled Kubernetes object can be rendered into YAML that can be processed by regular Kubernetes tools.